-The ATLS500MA202D pin functions are shown in Table 1.
+The ATLS6A202D pin functions are shown in Table 1.

-Table 1.
-Pin Function Descriptions
+Table 1 Pin Function Descriptions

 Pin# Name Type Description 1 SDN Digital Input Shut down control.
-Negative logic, at the internal chip control input: >1.4V = enable, <0.95V = shut down, normal threshold voltage = 1.2V.
-2 SYNC Synchronization Input The default internal switching frequency is 500kHz.
+Negative logic, at the internal chip control input: $>1.4V$ = enable, $<0.95V$ = shut down, normal threshold voltage = 1.2V.
+2 2 SYNC Synchronization external clock signal of which the frequency should to the default switching frequency.
+In this way, the drive The default internal switching frequency is 500kHz.
 This pin can be connected to an external clock signal of which the frequency should be about 10% to 15% higher than the default switching frequency.
 In this way, the driver will be switching at the same frequency with the external clock signal, eliminating beating interferences with other switch mode power supplies, laser drivers, TEC controllers, etc. If other default switching frequency is needed, please contact us, it can be specified from 300kHz to 700kHz.
 3, 7 GND Signal Ground Signal ground pin.
-Connect POT (Potentiometer), ADCs and DACs grounds to here.
+Connect POT (potentiometer), ADCs and DACs grounds to here.
 4 2.5VR Analog Output Reference voltage.
-It can source 3mA max, with $<5\mu V{P-P}$ noise @ 0.1 to 10Hz and $<25ppm/^{\circ}C$ stability 5 LIS Analog Input Laser current set-point voltage.
+It can source 3mA max., with $<5\mu V{P-P}$ noise between 0.1 to 10Hz and $<25ppm/^{\circ}C$ (max.) stability.
+5 LIS Analog Input Laser current setting voltage.
 There is an input resistor of 10M tied to GND on this port.
-Setting it from 0V to 2.5V will set the laser current from 0 to 500mA linearly.
+Setting it from 0V to 2.5V will set the laser current from 0A to 6A linearly.
 6 LIO Analog Output Laser current output indication.
-0V to 2.5V indicates the laser curren being from 0 to 500mA linearly.
-8 LDGD Digital Output Laser diode good.
+0V to 2.5V indicates the laser current being from 0A to 6A linearly.
+8 LDGD Digital Output Laser diode good indication.
 When this pin is high, >2V, the control loop is working properly.
 When this pin is low, <0.3V, the laser diode is bad, or there is a short or open circuit at the laser diode.
 9 LDA Analog Output Laser diode anode.
 Connect it to the anode of the laser diode.
 10 LDC Analog Output Laser diode cathode.
 Connect it to the cathode of the laser diode.
 11 PGND Power Ground Power ground pin.
-Connect this pin directly to power supply's return terminal.
+Connect this pin directly to power supply return terminal.
 12 VPS Power Input Power supply voltage.
-The driver will work from $V{VPS} = 3.0V$ to 5.5V.
+The driver works from $V{VPS} = 3.0V$ to 5.5V.